 Every morning, we pack our kayaks and join our seals and dolphins for a paddle at the tip of the remote Pelican Point peninsula.
 On the 4x4 drive to our Kayaking site, we get to see the Walvis Bay wetlands with plenty of birds including flamingos and pelicans, and the salt mine which is one of the biggest in the world.
-Our seals are very playful and curious, and love to interact with our kayaks.
+Our seals are very playful and love to interact with our kayaks.

-Usually they come up to us to play with our paddles and to splash water at us.
+The seals come up to us to play with our paddles and to splash water at us.
 On a kayak, you become part of the ocean without disturbing the wildlife.
 The animals do not see us as a threat in any way, and therefore we have to opportunity to enjoy them 100% in their natural state.